PanJiaChen/vue-element-admin/README.md

 **After the `v4.1.0+` version, the default master branch will not support i18n.
 Please use [i18n Branch](https://github.com/PanJiaChen/vue-element-admin/tree/i18n), it will keep up with the master update**

 **The current version is `v4.0+` build on `vue-cli`.
 If you find a problem, please put [issue](https://github.com/PanJiaChen/vue-element-admin/issues/new).
-If you want to use the old version , you can switch branch to [tag/3.11.0](https://github.com/PanJiaChen/vue-element-admin/tree/tag/3.11.0), it does not rely on `vue-cli'**
+If you want to use the old version , you can switch branch to [tag/3.11.0](https://github.com/PanJiaChen/vue-element-admin/tree/tag/3.11.0), it does not rely on `vue-cli`**

 **This project does not support low version browsers (e.g. IE).
 Please add polyfill by yourself.**